RayHightower/RayHightower.com/_posts/2024-04-10-extreme-ownership.markdown

 * Do the members of the team understand the broader mission?
 * Are the members of the team allowed to execute based on their understanding of the broader mission and standard operating procedures?

-Running a military unit or business organization based on Commander's Intent takes a lot of up-front planning and training.
+Running a military unit based on Commander's Intent takes a lot of planning and forethought.
 However, the payoff comes when the organization faces an unexpected obstacle.

 Train the team, communicate the Commander's Intent, and enjoy the results of achievement.